MicrosoftDocs/visualstudio-docs/docs/data-tools/save-data-from-an-object-to-a-database.md

 ---
-title: Save data from an object to a database
+title: Save data from an object to a database in an ADO.NET application (.NET Framework)
 description: In .NET Framework application development with Visual Studio, save data from an object to a database using ADO.NET DataSet tools in Visual Studio.
 See how to save new records, update existing records, and delete existing records. ms.date: 11/04/2016 ms.topic: how-to